 As well as serving as British Ambassador to Portugal from 2007 to 2010, Alex has also been the Director of Strategy in the Foreign Office and head of the EU and economic issues team in the British Embassy in Madrid.

-In between, he headed the EU and economic issues team in the British Embassy in Madrid and the Foreign Office’s team for the negotiations for the 2004 EU enlargement and EU/Turkey relations.
-He started his Foreign Office career as part of the team supporting the transition to multi party democracy in South Africa, following the release of Nelson Mandela.
+He started his civil service career as part of the team supporting the transition to multi-party democracy in South Africa, following the release of Nelson Mandela.

 Prior to this Alex Ellis was a history teacher.
-He is married to Teresa, and they have one son, Tomás.
+He is married to Teresa, and they have one son.

 British Ambassador to Brazil

 - 2013 to 2017